dateng2016/notes/voice_agent.md

 Delivery Cost ->

-## TODO:

--   Regular Customer -> Custom Logic -> Needs to decide on the definition/logic for this.

--   if they have active order pick up as usual
--   if no active order pick up and ask Hi thanks for calling ….
-Are you calling to place an order?

--   Previous call logs from the same day.
-(Less urgent)

--   Shopify scraping.
-(Hard to find websites)

--   Set up log to debug why no weekly email.
-(Ask Kamarul how to implement

--   Complaints / Catering notification opening status check

--   Duplicate Agents using conversation flow

--   Analyze receptionist calls

--   Order placement (Major Thing)

--   Voice selection

--   Frontend Fix for menu upload.
-(Zahid)

--   Look into openai real-time and agent api, Look into deepseek OCR.

--   Receptionist report update -> AI part

--   Add log for debugging report not sending.

 ## Questions for Binbin (or to explore)

 `available_online` field -> does this mean whether the item is available currently? -> Check using the `genius` machine